 - Reduce barriers to entry for legal entity identification.

-- Provide insight to who owns whom in a corporate structure.
+- Provide insight into “who owns whom” in a corporate structure.

 - Help firms fight fraud and economic crime.

-- Facilitate information sharing with corresponding banking services by using a standardised format.
+- Facilitate information sharing with corresponding banking services by using a standardized format.